gemini-hlsw/explore-help-docs/configuration/mode.md

 See the [Gemini Visiting Instrument Program web page](https://www.gemini.edu/instrumentation/instrumentation/visiting-instrument-program) for details.

 - Keck: select this mode to create observations using Keck instruments
-- Subaru: select this mode to create observations using Subary instruments
+- Subaru: select this mode to create observations using Subaru instruments

 ---